NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 2. Find the generated client in `build/java`
 3. Copy the new files generated from the `src/main` folder to the `java-examples/src/main` folder.
    1. **DO NOT** replace `ApiClient.java`

-         a. `java-examples` uses `src/main/resources/url.properties` to set the basePath url in `ApiClient.java`.
+         1. `java-examples` uses `src/main/resources/url.properties` to set the basePath url in `ApiClient.java`.
       The url should be updated in the `url.properties` file only.

      2. **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.